-Our Impact Aid meetings are held monthly at the district office Board Room.
-Meetings are held on the 2nd Wednesday of the month.
-Due to the pandemic, we have held meetings with Tribal Education Directors, Administration, District and Tribal programs every other week.
-Both the District and Tribal Communities provide updates, ask questions, discuss virtual and hybrid learning and what the needs are for our students.
+Our Tribal Education meetings are held Bi-weekly and they are virtual through Zoom and have been since the pandemic began.
+Meetings are usually held on the 1st and 3rd Friday's of each month.
+Our meeting include BPS Administration, District Principals and Program Directors, Tribal Education Directors, Tribal Programs.
+Both the District and Tribal Communities provide updates, ask questions, provide updates and discuss what the needs are for our students.

 We have had a difficult time in the past holding our Title VI Indian Education Committee meetings.
-This year, we have been able to have six meetings and now have a committee.
+This year, we were able to have two meetings.
 This program is dependent on the committee.
 The committee is an advisory role, but they sign off on the parent committee form in order to re-apply for Title VI funding.
 They also review grades, testing results, attendance and make recommendations for program services.
 Our members are as follows: